deniswsrosa/liquicouch/README.md

 @Autowired
 private Environment environment;

 @Bean
 public LiquiCouch liquicouch(){
-  LiquiCouch runner = new LiquiCouch(environment); //you can leverage spring-boot configuration here runner.setChangeLogsScanPackage(
+  LiquiCouch runner = new LiquiCouch(environment); //It will grab all the data needed from the application.properties file runner.setChangeLogsScanPackage(
        "com.example.yourapp.changelogs"); // the package to be scanned for changesets